 (If you're going in the winter – like on a Christmas market cruise – I would swap out the sandals for a warm pair of boots like .)

-My STM backpack
+My carry-on backpack

-This is one of my favorite carry-on bags.
+The STM Haven is one of my favorite carry-on bags.
 I love the “floating” pockets inside the , along with the copious amount of other outer and inner pockets.
 I usually stuff my purse in here when I'm carrying all my luggage, and then take it out once I get through security at the airport.

 Inside this bag: